-The welder is rated 18% duty cycle at 60 Hz on all switch positions.
-This means that the arc can be drawn for 1.8 minutes out of each ten minute period without any danger of overheating.
-If the welder is used for more than 1.8 minutes during several successive ten minute periods, it may overheat and damage the windings.
-Be sure to leave the unit "on" during each 10 minute period to let the fan motor run for adequate cooling.
+The AC-235 is rated for 20% duty cycle on all switch positions except maximum (235 amps).
+At 235 amps the duty cycle is 18%.
+A 20% duty cycle means that the arc can be drawn for 2 minutes out of each ten minute period.
+An 18% duty cycle means that the arc can be drawn for 1.8 minutes out of each ten minute period.
+If the welding time is longer than this for several successive ten minute periods, the windings may overheat and be damaged.
+Be sure to leave the unit "on" for each 10 minute period to let the fan motor run for adequate cooling.
 Overheating reduces welder life.